arve0/master/thesis.md

 Extensible Markup Language is a declarative language which most high level programming languages speak, which makes it suitable for computer program communication.
 A XML-file contain a single root and tree structure with parent and children nodes.
-Any position in the tree can be specified with an *XPath*.
+Any position in the tree can be specified with an \kw{XPath}.
 [@Lst:xml] show a typical structure of a XML-file.

 Listing: Illustration of a typical XML-tree structure.